Skip to main content ↓

 An agency may offer you a project-based pricing model if you’re working on a campaign that has a definite end date.
 This pricing model also makes sense when you must stick to a budget.

-For example, let’s say you’re in the business of software as a service (SaaS) and outsourced your white paper and ebook creation to an agency that must be completed within an agreed-upon deadline.
+For example, let’s say you’re in the business of software as a service (SaaS) and outsourced your white paper and ebook creation to a tech marketing agency that must be completed within an agreed-upon deadline.
 Your marketing vendor may propose a project-based pricing model for your content projects.

 Pro tip: Clarify with your marketing agency the inclusions in the cost.
 Does it include revisions or project extensions?
 You may also ask for the possible sources of additional cost and negotiate if needed so that you won’t overspend on your projects.